MLModelsFrameworks

 Best For

-• Working programmers who learn by building
+• Self-taught practitioners who learn by building rather than by reading proofs

 Prerequisites

-• Comfortable coding in Python
+• About a year of coding experience, ideally in Python

 FAQ